msh-yi/PoTY/_posts/2024-01-04-citations_and_votes.md

 A Toste classic and a close second in terms of number of votes.

-<a href="https://doi.org/10.1021/ja074678r" target="_blank">**Chiral Counteranions in Asymmetric Transition-Metal Catalysis:?
-Highly Enantioselective Pd/Brønsted Acid-Catalyzed Direct ?-Allylation of Aldehydes**</a>\
+<a href="https://doi.org/10.1021/ja074678r" target="_blank">**Chiral Counteranions in Asymmetric Transition-Metal Catalysis: Highly Enantioselective Pd/Brønsted Acid-Catalyzed Direct α-Allylation of Aldehydes**</a>\
 **List** J. Am.
 Chem.
 Soc.
 2007, 129, 37, 11336–11337\
 (_#2, 560 citations, 6.0 votes_)